What would happen if women's sports became more than a trend?

 In 2024, the Madison Night Mares became one of four inaugural teams to form the Northwoods League Softball collegiate league, allowing some of the brightest collegiate fast-pitch softball talent in the country to compete during the offseason.
 The team was a natural fit for Madison and joined the Madison Mallards at the Warner Park Duck Pond.

-In its first season, the Night Mares developed a culture around their games which are equal parts athletic and entertaining.
+In its first season, the Night Mares developed a culture around their games, which are equal parts athletic and entertaining.
 Gameday at Warner Park includes theme days, children's activities, a live mascot pony named Midnight, bottom-of-the-inning games and more.
-In addition to being a new women's team, the team's management is historic with General Manager Samantha Rubin, the first woman to serve as general manager for the Mallards, at the Night Mare's helm.
+In addition to being a new women's team, the team's management is historic with General Manager Samantha Rubin, the first woman to serve as general manager for the Mallards, at the helm.

 LOVB Volleyball